tiffboors29/tiffboors29.github.io/README.md

 Hi, my name is Tiffany Boorsma.
 I'm a Michigan native who has been lucky enough to enjoy some time on both coasts as well as a bit of mountain life in between.
 While I currently reside back in my hometown of Grand Rapids, I am fond of travel and would be open to relocating for future opportunities.

 ## What do I do?
 I am a full stack software engineer with a strong desire to provide a first class user experience to the end consumer.
 I am proficient in back end development and design, although my enterprise level experience lies predominantly in front end engineering.
 Excited by the ever evolving technologies and frameworks emerging, I am keen to learn and build with new frameworks, languages and libraries.
-Most recently, I have worked on production level software with React, Redux, Angular, Node and vanilla JavaScript
+Most recently, I have built with React, Redux, Angular and JavaScript

 ## Why do I do it?